rook/rook/Documentation/CRDs/Object-Storage/ceph-object-store-crd.md

 1. An event will be registered on the CephObjectStore resource
 1. A status condition will be added to the CephObjectStore resource
-1. An error will be added to the Rook-Ceph Operator log
+1. An error will be added to the Rook Ceph Operator log